 G.U.S.S.O.M.O. is the oldest, continuous Computer (formerly Play-By- Mail) Strat-O-Matic Draft Baseball League in the United States.
+We are currently completing our 50th Season!
 Our League started in 1971 as a "straight team" replay (league members managed the actual Major League teams).

 Jeff Fleischman is the Commissioner of the League.
-Jeff "volunteered" to take over the reigns of the league shortly after the beginning of the first year when the original Commissioner (who was in the Air Force at the time) informed all the Original league members that he was being transferred from Northern California to Germany and would not be able to continue running the League.
-He sent all the League material paperwork and statistics (minus, of course, the league treasury/dues) to Jeff who re-organized and cleaned things up and has been running the League ever since.
+Jeff "volunteered" to take over the reigns of the League shortly after the beginning of the first year when the original Commissioner (who was in the Air Force at the time) informed all the Original League members that he was being transferred from Northern California to Germany and would not be able to continue running the League.
+He sent all the League's material, paperwork and statistics (minus, of course, the League treasury/dues) to Jeff who re-organized and cleaned things up... and has been successfully running the League ever since.

 We have had many members over the years..... however, many of our managers have been in G.U.S.S.O.M.O. for well over 25 years!
-The average number of years that a current manager has been in our league is about 20 years.
+The average number of years that a current manager has been in our League is currently 21 years.... and the total number of years of Strat-O-Matic Baseball experience from our Managers is 508 years!!
 Larry Steinberg (from Chicago) was the only other manager from our first season that is still in the league.
 Larry took a couple of years off from the league (many years ago).
-Larry has been in the League for 38 years.
-Mike Volberding, an original member in 1971 has rejoined the League and will be with us again as we start season # 45.
-Bob Galvin, a member of the League for 20 years in the 70's, 80's and 90's has recently rejoined the League....
-(QUESTION..... is SOM and G.U.S.S.O.M.O. a "tie that binds?"... you bet it is!).
-Ralph Polumbo has been a solid member for 41 years and Mike Lefkow is now in his 36th year managing the Concord Grape.
-Dave "Peach" Taylor guided the Georgia Crackers for 32 years before moving into retirement and horseback riding... and Nick Romano managed the Italian Stallions for 34 years before deciding to leave the League.
-Mike Lefkow will be starting his 37st year in the League.
+Larry has been in the League for 48 years.
+But a number of former League Managers decided that they wanted to come back and re-join the League.
+Mike Volberding, an original member in 1971 has rejoined the League and has been with us again since Season # 45.
+Bob Galvin, a member of the League for 20 years in the 70's, 80's and 90's also has rejoined the League, and now has been with us for 26 years! ----- (We frequently ask the QUESTION.....
+Is Strat-O-Matic and G.U.S.S.O.M.O. a "tie that binds?"... you bet it is!).
+Ralph Polumbo has been a solid member for 45 years and Mike Lefkow is now in his 42st year managing the Concord Grape.
+Dave "Peach" Taylor (former Manaager), guided the Georgia Crackers for 32 years before moving into retirement and horseback riding... and Nick Romano managed the Italian Stallions for 34 years before deciding to leave the League.
+Unfortunately, Nick passed away recently.
+Jim Phelps has been with us for 38 years.
+His Son, Andrew, has managed winning teams for 13 years.
+Kevin Martin, who always has one of the best teams each Season, is in his 33rd year.

-One the best parts of G.U.S.S.O.M.O. (and perhaps the key factor with regards to the longevity of our league) is the camaraderie and the friendships that have been formed over the years.
+One the best parts of G.U.S.S.O.M.O. (and perhaps the key factor with regards to the longevity of our League) is the camaraderie and the friendships that have been formed over the years.
 It is truly amazing to look back on the beginning of G.U.S.S.O.M.O. and realize that most of the managers were in High School or Junior High School.
 An even scarier fact is that some of the current managers in G.U.S.S.O.M.O.weren't even born when the League started... back in 1971.
 The Commissioner remembers very clearly the first time he met one of the current league members (Ralph Polumbo) in 1981.
 "While taking vacation on the East Coast, I had the opportunity to meet Ralph at his home when he lived in Connecticut.
 Ralph and his wife Alice were very friendly and hospitable.
 We did some site-seeing, went out to dinner with another manager (Earl Brock) and his wife.
 Ralph and Alice were also the parents of two very small boys.
 I remember that one of their sons was sitting in a baby seat/highchair in the kitchen.
-I can't remember if it was John or Will, but in any event... both of Ralph's son's are now in the league, married and have kids of their own!.... and by the way... they are both very good managers!
-(O.K., it was probably Will in the car seat... he's younger... and now that I think about it... he just might be a better manager than his brother John, who graduated from Syracuse University and is employed as a television/news/broadcast producer near Jackson, Mississippi).
-Will has finished up his studies at the University of Michigan and is working is sales/product management for an industrial equipment company.
-He also is trying to keep the Polumbo "tradition" of League Championships alive, as he is facing Seattle in the 2009 World Series.
+I can't remember if it was John or Will, but in any event... both of Ralph's son's are now in the league, married and have kids of their own (John 3 and Will 2).
+And by the way... both John and Will are very good managers!
+(O.K., it was probably Will in the car seat... he's younger... and now that I think about it... he just might be a better manager than his brother John, who graduated from Syracuse University and is employed as a television news/broadcast producer and now General Managaer near Jackson, Mississippi).
+Will has finished up his studies at the University of Michigan and is working in a lead sales/product management position for an industrial equipment company.
+Will has managed winning teams with us for 25 years and John for 26 years.
+"Captain Morgan" Don Sprague has managed the Wrigley Raiders for 20 years and Jeff Wadkowski, one of the backbones of the League, is nearing 20 years.

 Many years ago, our League started having an annual "Get-Together".
 The Get-Together is usually in the city of one of our League members.
 Over the years we have had our get-togethers in cities such as Chicago, Atlanta, Philadelphia, Kansas City, Pittsburgh, Cincinati, Detroit, St. Louis, Milwaukee, Denver, San Francisco/San Jose and Minneapolis.
 At least 1/2 of the league members (plus wifes and families) usually attend our "long weekend" Get-Togethers.
 Most of the time, a host manager makes all the arrangements for the group of managers... including Hotel Suites (with a meeting room so we all can play of our games face-to-face... with lap top computers spread all around the room), barbecues at the host's home, and tickets to a Major League Baseball game.
 It should also be noted that our League prides itself on being a "class organization."
 While playing our games is what the Get-Togethers are all about, we have made it a point to promote a certain level of style and "culture" for our members.
 Over the years, we have made time to attend some of the best local "ballets." including the little known, but very popular "Cowboy Show" in Windsor, Ontario, Canada.